tvsnarayana/tech-interview-handbook/algorithms/README.md

 ## Recursion

 - Always define a base case so that your recursion will end.
-- Useful for permutation and tree questions.
+- Useful for permutation and tree-based questions.
 - Recursion implicitly use a stack.
-Hence all recursive approaches can be rewritten by using a stack.
+Hence all recursive approaches can be rewritten iteratively using a stack.
-- Beware of cases where the recursion level goes too deep (in Python the default limit is 1000).
+- Beware of cases where the recursion level goes too deep and causes a stack overflow (in Python the default limit is 1000).
 - Recursion will never be O(1) space complexity because a stack is involved.
-[Tail-call optimization](https://stackoverflow.com/questions/310974/what-is-tail-call-optimization) can be used to save on the space needed.
+[Tail-call optimization](https://stackoverflow.com/questions/310974/what-is-tail-call-optimization) can be used to save on the space needed, so do find out if your chosen language supports tail-call optimization.

 ## Searching and Sorting